johnosbb/CeaiveEditor/sentence_structure.md

 A participial modifier is a type of adjectival phrase that is formed from a verb's present participle (-ing form) or past participle (-ed form) and functions as an adjective in a sentence. partmod is short for "participial modifier".

-- "The __exhausted__ runner, panting heavily, crossed the finish line first."
+- The __exhausted__ runner, panting heavily, crossed the finish line first.

 In this sentence, "exhausted" is a participial modifier that modifies "runner".
 It is formed from the present participle of the verb "exhaust", and functions as an adjective to describe the runner.

 Another example could be:

-- "John, __fascinated__ by the book, spent the entire weekend reading it."
+- John, __fascinated__ by the book, spent the entire weekend reading it.

 In this sentence, "fascinated" is a participial modifier that modifies "John".
 It is formed from the past participle of the verb "fascinate", and functions as an adjective to describe John's state of mind.